Where Wood You like to Start?

 When you land Free Spins, you get to choose which symbol will be the expanding one by hitting stop before it begins.
 It’s important to note this does not include the Wildcard or the Scatter.
 After the Free Spins finish, you get more than the regular wins if the Expanding Symbol appeared 3 or more times.
 If you want the chance for more adventure you can use the Gamble feature.
 If you correctly guess left or right of the spinning signpost, you can either double your winnings, or by 50% if you decide to Split.

 The fairy tale theme is far from unusual.
 As well as specific ones like Cinderella’s Palace, Little Red Riding Hood and Red Riding Hood, there are countless featuring witches.
-And that’s without the fairy tale theme, such as Fairy Tale, Once Upon a Dime and The Legend of Unicorn.
+And that’s without the fairy tale theme, such as Fairy Tale from Endorphina, Once Upon a Dime and The Legend of Unicorn.
 It will be tough to find one as pretty as this one though, especially on the paytable.

 There’s plenty to like with Bedtime Stories.
 It’s an attractive game to look at, fun to play and nothing complicated.
 The bonuses are lucrative and you can win plenty without playing for the highest of amounts.
 Though a better sound would improve things, you’d need some strong magic to stay away from this.